mricon/ingress-fieldplan/README.md

 1. Go to the Intel Map and find the portals you want to field
 2. A good number is around 15 portals, good for about 1 hour of gameplay plus getting around
 3. Start a new Google Spreadsheet
-4. Rename the first sheet "Portals"
-5. Column A is portal names
+4. Column A is portal names
-6. Column B is for Intel Map portal links
+5. Column B is for Intel Map portal links
-7. To get a portal link, click on the portal, then click on the "Link" button at the top-right
+6. To get a portal link, click on the portal, then click on the "Link" button at the top-right
-8. We only need pll=x,y bits, but easiest is to copy-paste the whole URL
+7. We only need pll=x,y bits, but easiest is to copy-paste the whole URL
-9. Blank rows or rows where the value in column A starts with "#" will be ignored
+8. Blank rows will be ignored

 Once you have all the portals entered, copy the spreadsheet URL and run the command: